Early Years Curriculum

 The Early Years team are an experienced, committed and caring team who aim to give the children the very best start to their school life.
 We know that children (and parents/carers) need to feel safe, settled and happy in their new environment and we offer several stay and play sessions in the summer term as well as our visits to the pre-school settings.

 We use Tapestry, an online journal where parents/carers can see how well their child is settling in and accessing learning.
 Parents/carers can also upload photographs and observations from home so that we can follow their interests at school.
 We strongly believe in the importance of home/school links and invite parents into weekly reading mornings/workshop and assemblies to share our learning.
-We encourage parents/cares to engage in their learning , look out for the daily missing number challenge!
+We encourage parents/cares to engage in their learning , look out for the daily missing number, missing letter and read the tricky word sentence.

 We provide a rich and stimulating environment for the children to learn.
 We encourage active play and exploration in both the indoor and outdoor classroom.
 Their are exciting opportunities to embed learning and forge friendships.

 The Early Years curriculum is very creative.
 We use a multi sensory approach to number which is practical and challenging, and is linked closely to everyday experiences.
 Phonics is taught through a kinesthetic approach, using songs, actions and formation.
 Reading is an enjoyable activity where the children spend quality time with an adult, sharing and discussing their favourite books.
 Children bring books home to share on a daily basis.
-Our curriculum is very varied and as well as going on visits and visitors coming into school, we enjoy weekly music sessions with Mr. Mercer, French with Madame Moss and PE with Ellis from Leeds Rhinos.
+Our curriculum is very varied and as well as going on visits and visitors coming into school.
+Northern Arts Factory recently visited to take us on a 'Bear Hunt'.